-The intital workshops will take place on 5th and 6th October 2018 as part of China Changing at Southbank Centre, London.
+This study went on to be re-created CAN Festival in London, Feb 2020.
+The intital workshops for this development took place in October 2018 as part of China Changing at Southbank Centre, London.

-At this time it seems essential to work on our Ways of Being Together.
+At this time it is essential to work on our Ways of Being Together.

 We walk, we talk, we listen, breath, see, observe… Dance has a special place in this face to face, touch, respond – hearing ourselves, each other, being seen, the value of our bodies, movement, presence, proximity, growing a physical sensitivity and our own physical power.

-A great deal of the project is about meeting people well.
-As a language she has been developing a self generating score, simple instructions / games that play out, encouraging awareness, listening, range, presence and also simple acts like noticing.
+A great deal of this practice is about meeting people well.
+As a language Jo has developed a self generating score, simple instructions / games that play out, encouraging awareness, listening, range, presence and also simple acts like noticing.

-Workshops based on current work take the form of guided improvisations and work especially well with mixed groups.
+Workshops based on current work take the form of guided improvisations and function especially well with mixed groups flexing our ability to move with others.
 Initially the warm up is about relationships with our own bodies and voices following individual and inherent desires.
 Working from the inside of the body to the outside the process incorporates a sense of play, listening, response and investigation.